j-labs/stfo-colbert/README.md

 ## Design Notes

 - **Functional approach**: Modules expose pure functions; the CLI composes them
-- **Minimal dependencies**: FastAPI for the web layer, Uvicorn ASGI server, PyLate for model+index.
-Optional document parsers are extras
+- **Minimal dependencies**: FastAPI for the web layer, Uvicorn ASGI server, PyLate for model+index, PyMuPDF for PDF parsing
 - **Persistent caching**: When processing directories, a compressed cache file (`.stfo_colbert_cache.txt.xz`) is saved in the dataset directory for faster subsequent runs

 ## Development